Hirsch, Edward. How to Read a Poem. Harcourt, New York, 1999. NF; 2/21.

 This poet wasn’t only working with words or ideas: the stakes couldn’t have been higher.
 And there is in the next line the horror of a German officer’s harsh comment “Der springt noch auf” (roughly translated: “Watch this guy break open”) a symbolic indifference set beside the terrible poetic pathos.
 We can choose to pay attention, or not to, to things that force us to confront our own fear and weakness.

-Obviously the emotional content of real poetry can be dreadful or joyous, sometimes both at the same time.
-Reading Hirsch I developed the idea that as I read poetry I should carry a certain alertness alongside my ordinary following of narrative (and conduct of life), mentally encouraging, not stopping, a change in myself when I sense my imagination leading where it wants to go.
+Obviously if I read it properly the emotional content of poetry can be dreadful or joyous, sometimes both at the same time.
+Reading Hirsch I developed the idea that as I read poetry I have to carry an alertness to having an inner feeling alongside my ordinary following of narrative (and conduct of life), mentally encouraging, not stopping, a change in myself when I sense my imagination leading where it wants to go.

 Hooray.
 Edward Hirsch seems to be saying the same things as the conversations I remember from English lit courses before arts went political in the 1980s.
 He quotes Northrop Frye multiple times.
 Imagine if our aesthetic and academic focus got back to interest in “transcendental” (basically aesthetic-experience-oriented) celebration of and conversation about art, and quit being preoccupied with whether art and artists line up with our political beliefs.